cedalo/streamsheets-documentation/source/functions/streamsheet/jsonvalue.rst

 -----------------------------

 Returns a value from a JSON object.
 The value to return corresponds to the path specified by given keys.
-Please refer to :ref:`JSON.TO.RANGE <jsontorange>` for writing the complete data of a JSON object to the sheet.
+Please refer to :ref:`JSON.RANGE <jsonrange>` for writing the complete data of a JSON object to the sheet.

 **Syntax**